 Consider Having a Snack: To avoid unseemly overeating, eat a snack to tide you over before you head to dinner.
-Even if you’re going to a top-notch restaurant known for its delectable dishes, this dinner is all about the conversation.
-So you’ll want to focus on that, not devouring the food that’s in front of you.
+Even if you’re going to a top-notch restaurant known for its delectable dishes, this dinner is all about the conversation so you’ll want to focus on that, not devouring the food that’s in front of you.

 Cut the Right Way: It’s a commonly overlooked fact that American and European diners are expected to cut their food differently.
-In the US, the proper etiquette involves using a fork in the left hand to hold down the food while cutting with the right before eating with the fork in your right hand.
+In the US, the proper etiquette involves using a fork in the left hand to hold down the food while cutting with the right, before eating with the fork in your right hand.
 However, with the European style, you keep the fork in your left hand to eat.
-When eating Asian cuisine, all of this silverware etiquette goes out the window, of course, as you’ll be using chopsticks.
+When eating Asian cuisine, all of this utensil etiquette goes out the window, of course, as you’ll be using chopsticks.
 If you’re an inexperienced chopstick user, consider practicing ahead of time to look like a pro during your dinner.
 Never use your chopsticks to spear your food or point across the table.

-Rest Your Silverware Correctly: Because you’ll be absorbed in conversation and pacing your eating, it’s important to know the correct way to place your silverware when you’re not eating.
-In between bites, rest your knife on the edge of your plate in the “one o’clock” position and your fork tines up at about “4 o’clock.”
-Once you are done eating, signal to the wait staff that you are indeed finished by placing your fork and knife side by side on your plate at about “4 o’clock” with the tines facing up.
+Rest Your Utensils Correctly: Because you’ll be absorbed in conversation and pacing your eating, it’s important to know the correct way to place your silverware when you’re not eating.
+In between bites, rest your knife on the edge of your plate in the “one o’clock” position and your fork tines up at about “four o’clock.”
+Once you are done eating, signal to the wait staff that you are indeed finished by placing your fork and knife side by side on your plate at about “four o’clock” with the tines facing up.
 In Europe, the correct resting position is to place one utensil over the other, making an “X” in the middle of your plate.
-Signal that you’re finished eating in the same way as American etiquette dictates, but instead place your fork with the tines facing down.
+Signal that you’re finished eating in the same way as American etiquette dictates, but instead, place your fork with the tines facing down.
 Chopsticks can be rested across the top of your bowl, side by side at any time, but be sure never to cross them.
 This is considered rude in many Asian countries.